 Third, tens of thousands of our veterans-and their families-are facing the transition to civilian life.
 Many enlistments are coming to their normal conclusion, but we are also becoming a leaner force.
 As we do this, we must help our veterans find education opportunities, meaningful employment, and first-class health care.
 We must pay particular attention to those bearing the deepest wounds of war, including the unseen wounds.
 We must help those who have given so much cope with-and where possible, avoid-significant long-term challenges such as substance abuse, divorce, depression, domestic violence, and homelessness.
+We must reverse the disturbing, continuing trend of increasing suicides.
 Addressing these issues is not the exclusive responsibility of the Services or veterans organizations.
 How we respond, as a military community and as a Nation, conveys our commitment to our veterans and their families.
 It will also directly affect our ability to recruit and retain our Nation's best in the future.